Picture the song: Rain and romance in ‘Evano Oruvan’ from Mani Ratnam’s ‘Alaipayuthey’

 The song features Ratnam’s trademark obsession with the monsoon as well his dexterity in using music and lyrics to create the perfect set of emotions.
 Beautifully shot by PC Sriram and tremulously sung by Swarlanatha, Evano Oruvan powerfully conveys the passion that binds Karthik and Shakti.
 As a storm threatens the activities of the medical camp, a bus appears on the horizon in a long shot.
 Inside is a woebegone Karthik.
 His first stop proves unsuccessful, and he makes his way through the rain-lashed landscape, asking for Shakti’s new address.
 She seems to feel his presence, indicated by her absent-mindedness as she tends to her patients.
 Ratnam builds up the anticipation by cutting between the two characters, one in search and the other in wait.

 Karthik takes the bus and a boat and pounds the soaked asphalt in search of Shakti.
 When he finally finds her, the rain has halted and the visuals have slowed down.
 One storm has given way to another.
-Realising that they cannot live with each other, Karthik and Shakti decide to marry without their parents’ knowledge.
+Realising that they cannot be parted anymore, Karthik and Shakti decide to marry without their parents’ knowledge.